VERIMAG-Polyhedra/VplTactic/README.md

     -> False

 Hence, the linear inequalities of the initial goal have been replaced by linear equalities.
-Then, `vpl_post` proves the remaining goal by combininig `auto` and `field` tactic.
+Then, `vpl_post` proves the remaining goal by combininig `auto` and `field` tactics.

-Tactic `vpl` is a slight variant of `vpl_reduce` which rewrites the discovered equalities in the remaining goal: it is a macro for `vpl_reduce; vpl_rewrite`.
+The `vpl` tactic is a slight variant of `vpl_reduce` which rewrites the discovered equalities in the remaining goal: it is a macro for `vpl_reduce; vpl_rewrite`.

-If needed, you may also directly invoke some subcomponent of tactic `vpl_reduce`, see file `theories/Tactic.v`.
+If needed, you may also directly invoke some subcomponent of `vpl_reduce`, see file `theories/Tactic.v`.
 You may also find examples in file `test-suite/*.v`.

 An introducing paper should be soon available.